dm999/powerslideremake/readme.md

 ### Goal ###

-"Powerslide remake" is a project aimed to rebuild main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) - arcade racing in non limited 3D environment and multiplayer gaming.
+"Powerslide remake" remakes main features of video game [Powerslide](https://en.wikipedia.org/wiki/Powerslide_(video_game)) - arcade racing in non limited 3D environment, advanced AI based on neural network, multiplayer gaming.
+It has been implemented using programmable rendering pipeline and crossplatform (windows, linux, android) ready.

 ### Build ###
 To build the project you need:
 - [Ogre 1.9.0](http://www.ogre3d.org/)
 - [OpenAL](https://www.openal.org) (only if PowerslideRemake_OPENAL ON)
+- [Boost](https://www.boost.org) (only if PowerslideRemake_MULTIPLAYER ON)

 Initial steps before building project is preparation of dependencies: you need to build Ogre (static, OpenGL render system), OpenAL, Boost::asio.

 To build project you need:
 - Set CMake variable PowerslideRemake_OGREHOME - path to Ogre includes & binaries (for example C:\Program Files\OGRE\1_9_0)
 - Set CMake variable PowerslideRemake_OPENALDIR (only if PowerslideRemake_OPENAL ON) - path to OpenAL includes & binaries (for example C:\Program Files\OpenAL)
+- Set CMake variable PowerslideRemake_BOOSTHOME (only if PowerslideRemake_MULTIPLAYER ON) - path to Boost includes & binaries for libs [system, date_time, regex] builded statically (for example C:\Boost)

 ### Sources ###
 "Powerslide remake" also depends and/or includes sources of such open sourced projects as: